D.C. retakes top spot in annual survey of nation’s best parks; Arlington at No. 4

 “As Washingtonians have made it a priority to spend more time outside, we have developed an even greater appreciation for our ability to play and gather in beautiful outdoor spaces,” D.C.
 Mayor Muriel E. Bowser (D) said in a statement.
 “We’re happy to be back in the number one spot, and we’ll continue to make convenient access to world-class parks and playgrounds a priority for residents in all eight wards.”

-Arlington, meanwhile, scored an 79.6, maintaining its No. 4 ranking and earning top marks for its large number of basketball hoops — 16.1 per 10,000 residents — and playgrounds, 5.6 per 10,000 residents.
+Arlington, meanwhile, scored 79.6, maintaining its No. 4 ranking and earning top marks for its large number of basketball hoops — 16.1 per 10,000 residents — and playgrounds, 5.6 per 10,000 residents.
 (Arlington is a county but is treated as a city for the purposes of the report.)
 Baltimore also dramatically rose in the rankings this year, skyrocketing from 58th to 30th, based on its park equity rating.

-The survey found racial and wealth disparities in park access across the county: Residents of majority-minority neighborhoods had access to 44 percent less park space than residents of predominantly white neighborhoods, and residents of low-income neighborhoods had access to 42 percent less park space than residents in high-income neighborhoods.
+The survey found racial and wealth disparities in park access across the country: Residents of majority-minority neighborhoods had access to 44 percent less park space than residents of predominantly White neighborhoods, and residents of low-income neighborhoods had access to 42 percent less park space than residents in high-income neighborhoods.

-The survey also said parks were essential to pandemic response across the country, with 57 cities using parks for coronavirus testing, vaccination, or PPE distribution, and 70 offering free meals at parks.
+The survey also said parks were essential to pandemic response across the country, with 57 cities using parks for coronavirus testing, vaccination or PPE distribution, and 70 offering free meals at parks.

-The Trust for the Public said in a statement that every person in the United States should have a park within a 10-minute walk of their home.
+The Trust for Public Land said in a statement that every person in the United States should have a park within a 10-minute walk of their home.

 “In a majority of ParkScore cities, white neighborhoods and high-income neighborhoods have a disproportionately higher share of park space,” Linda Hwang, the organization’s director of innovation and strategy, said in a statement.
-“That’s not right and it’s not fair … we are committed to centering equity as we advocate for parks and open space in cities throughout the United States.”
+“That’s not right and it’s not fair. … We are committed to centering equity as we advocate for parks and open space in cities throughout the United States.”

-Cities with best park systems:
+Cities with the best park systems:

-2. St. Paul, Minn.
-80.0
+2. St. Paul, Minn., 80.0

-3. Minneapolis 79.7
+3. Minneapolis, 79.7

-4. Arlington 79.6
+4. Arlington, 79.6

-5. Chicago 77.2
+5. Chicago, 77.2

-6. San Francisco 76.3
+6. San Francisco, 76.3

-7. Irvine, Calif.
-76.0
+7. Irvine, Calif., 76.0

-8. Cincinnati 75.9
+8. Cincinnati, 75.9

-9. Seattle 75.4
+9. Seattle, 75.4

-10. Portland, Ore.
-75.0
+10. Portland, Ore., 75.0